Cairns Court House Complex: Former Public Offices (Art Gallery)

 Late in 1936, the grounds around the new Public Offices were laid out, with concrete kerbing to match that in the courthouse gardens, and the lawn extended to the new building.

 In the mid-1950s the Government Tourist Bureau and the Department of Agriculture and Stock vacated the building, and the Works Department re-located some offices there in 1957.
 The SGIO vacated the building in 1969, following which the Public Curator's Office moved to the ground floor, and the Valuer General's Office occupied the whole of the first floor.
 In mid-1980, the Public Curator's Office vacated the building, following which the interior was remodelled, and the ground floor occupied principally by offices of the Magistrate's Courts.
-In 1992/93 the building was converted for use as the Cairns City Council's Fine Arts Gallery, now the Cairns Regional Gallery.
+In 1992/93 the building was converted for use as the Cairns City Council's Fine Arts Gallery, now the Cairns Art Gallery.

+The refurbishment as Cairns Regional Gallery (now Cairns Art Gallery) was designed by Total Project Group architects and was made possible after the Cairns community raised over $2 million towards the building's conversion into a public art gallery.
+The gallery was officially opened in 1995 by renowned local artist Ray Crooke.

+Since opening the Cairns Regional Gallery built a significant national reputation for innovative programming which included curating Ilan Pasin (This is Our Way): Torres Strait Art, the first major exhibition of contemporary and historical art from the Torres Strait Islands in 1998.
+Its art collection includes significant works by artists from around Far North Queensland, with significant holdings by Aboriginal and Torres Strait Islander artists from Cape York communities.

 Description

 This complex, consisting of the Court House, Art Gallery and Abbott Street gardens, is located on the eastern corner of Abbott and Shields Streets within the Cairns central business district.
+The entire complex is now managed by Cairns Art Gallery as a cultural precinct which includes the nearby Mulgrave Shire Council Chambers.